andreitoma8/learn-EVM/README.md

 The stack is a temporary storage data location in the EVM.
 It is a 32 bytes elements array and has a maximum lenght of 1024.
 For each smart contract call, one stack is created and used to store temporary data that is used during the execution of the smart contract.

+If a call is made from a smart contract to another smart contract, a new stack is created and used for the execution of the called smart contract, and the stack of the caller smart contract is preserved and then returned to after executing the call.

+When it comes to calling internal functions of the same smart contract, the stack is preserved.

 EVM Opcodes pop information from the stack and push information to the stack.
 When pushing to the stack, the stack grows from the bottom to the top.
 When popping from the stack, the stack grows from the top to the bottom.

 ## Memory

 Memory is a linear memory space that is accessible for the duration of a transaction.
 It is a 256-bit word array that is initialized empty and can grow as needed.

+Same as with the stack, if a call is made from a smart contract to another smart contract, a new memory is created and used for the execution of the called smart contract, and the memory of the caller smart contract is preserved and then returned to after executing the call.

+When it comes to calling internal functions of the same smart contract, the memory is preserved.

 ## Storage